2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 Bitcoin operates like an auction market, with miners giving preference to transactions offering the lowest fees.
 However, each block has a maximum weight, which limits the number of transactions that can be included within it.
 As a block is produced on average every 10 minutes, the space available in each block is a scarce resource.

-Miners, whose activities generate significant costs in terms of electricity, fixed asset,s and maintenance, naturally seek to maximize their profitability.
+Miners, whose activities generate significant costs in terms of electricity, fixed assets, and maintenance, naturally seek to maximize their profitability.
 They therefore tend to favour transactions that generate the highest fees relative to their weight.

 Not all Bitcoin transactions carry the same weight.
 Those with more inputs and outputs will weigh more.
 For example, let's imagine 2 transactions: